-It’s been a long time that I’ve seen the original TNMT cartoon, but many elements of this game reminded me exactly of that.
+It’s been a long time that I’ve seen the original Teenage Mutant Ninja Turtles cartoon, but many elements of this game reminded me exactly of that.
 Most of the characters from the cartoon are included in this game, which is cool and certainly gives character recognition during game play.
 My understanding of the story is to destroy the foot clan’s presence in New York City.
-The game starts with the turtles being on a beach in Florida as they are on vacation until shredder tells the turtles he has captured April.
+The game starts with the turtles being on a beach in Florida as they are on vacation, until shredder tells the turtles he has captured April.
 Now the Battle Begins.

 Or a new feature that you can play with two (2) players, but with this mode you can suffer damage from your other turtle comrade.
 This certainly be tricky while using turtle special moves and making sure to get out of the way.

-So if you choose to play with Leonardo, and you die during the coarse of the level you can choose a different turtle.
-This comes in very handy depending on the level and the foot clan enemies your currently battling.
+So if you choose to play with Leonardo, and you die during the course of the level, you can choose a different turtle.
+This comes in very handy depending on the level and the foot clan enemies you're currently battling.
 What I mean by this is each turtle has their own special move, which certain moves come in hand in certain situations.

 Is the lack of different characters or enemies.
 Turtles III, has lots and lots of different enemies depending on the level in which you are on.
 Just about every boss battle is a different boss.
 This certainly keeps the gameplay fresh and exciting with a different wave of enemies.

-Boss Battles can be very easy or very hard.
-Some of the bosses are very hard and you’ll probably die a few times while trying.
+Some bosses are very hard, and you’ll probably die a few times while trying.
 I found the evil clone turtle of Leo to be verydifficult and the Alligator boss.
-When you battle bosses when they are about to die they start to flash, this is a signal that your about to win.
+When you battle bosses when they are about to die they start to flash, this is a signal that you're about to win.

-As a young boy, I was a huge fan of the Teenage Mutant Ninja Turtles fan, this game has all the characters from years past in one non-stop beat’em up action game.
-Any retro Nintendo NES fan should definitely have a turtle game in their library.
-A copy of Turltes III, sells for about $20 or you can score Turtles II for around $10.
-For me I would give Turtles III, the node as the best of the bunch.
-Many others might argue Turtles II is the better game; really you can’t go wrong with either.
+So if you're an old school Teenage Mutant Ninja Turtles fan, this game has all the characters from years past in one non-stop beat’em up action game.
+Any old Nintendo NES fan should certainly have a turtle game in their library.
+A copy of Teenage Mutant Ninja Turtles III The Manhattan Project, or Teenage Mutant Ninja Turtles II The Arcade Game won't break the bank for a used copy.
+I would give Turtles II The Arcade Game, the nod, as the best of the bunch.
+Many others might argue Turtles III is the better game; really, you can’t go wrong with either.
 Have fun and Chowabunga Dude!

 Just like any other Nintendo NES game, there are a wide variety of cheats you can use.
 From infinite lives, infinite energy and so on.
 Even though the game isn’t too long, with limited amount of lives and continues, choosing a game genie cheat maybe the way to go.